11′09″01 September 11: "France"

-New York, September 11, 2001: a young French photographer deaf-mute is a guest of her fiancé, a tourist guide for disabled people who is about to bring a group to visit the Twin Towers.
-After she tried to explain to him that a story "at a distance" like theirs has no chance of succeeding, he tries to leave a message to the computer before leaving explaining that only a miracle can keep them together.
+New York, September 11, 2001: a young French photographer deaf-mute is a guest of her fiancé, a tour guide for disabled people who is about to bring a group to visit the Twin Towers.
+After she tried to explain to him that a story "at a distance" like theirs has no chance of succeeding, he tries to leave a message on the computer before leaving explaining that only a miracle can keep them together.
 At that moment he returns home covered in dust, miraculously escaping the attack.